How to fix ‘Windows cannot access computer’ error code 0x80004005

 - Find Internet Protocol Version 6 (TCP/IPv6) in the center pane and uncheck the box.

-Most network configurations still use IPv4 and will for the foreseeable future so you won’t need IPv6 for a while.
-That is unless you’re in an enterprise network that is already utilizing IPv6.
+Most network configurations still use IPv4 and will for the foreseeable future so you won’t need IPv6 for a while unless you’re in an enterprise network that is already utilizing IPv6.
 (In which case, this quick fix won’t work for you.)